 Google changes it’s algorithm 500-600 times a year.
 If you don’t have anyone looking after it and keeping up with or anticipating the changes, your website will be left in the dark.

 According to Google’s own video entitled ‘How to hire an SEO’ you’ll need to around 4 months to a year to see potential benefits from SEO implementations.
 This will depend on your industry, competitiveness and other factors.

 Most competitive industries have full time SEO agencies or in-house staff optimising their web presence.
 In fact, in 2016, companies spent more than $65 billion on SEO.
 You’ll need to keep doing SEO to stay competitive in your market.

-4. SEO Compounds
+4. SEO Compounds Over Time

 Like a good investment, the returns on SEO will compound over time.

 Traffic will slowly build, then new keywords and opportunities will be discovered and the whole thing snow balls.
-If you keep up a good SEO campaign, you’ll find that with the familiarity and constant testing and tweaking by your (good) SEO firm, will enable many more wins to occur than short term changes.
+If you keep up a good SEO campaign, you’ll find that with the familiarity and constant testing and tweaking by your (good) SEO consultant, will enable many more wins to occur than short term changes.

-SEO’s will learn your industry and your competitors and this cumulative knowledge will help your business in the long run.
+Your SEO expert will learn your industry and your competitors and this cumulative knowledge will help your business in the long run.